Sugar, Friend or Foe?

 The American Heart Association recommends that daily consumption of added sugar be no more than six teaspoons (100 calories) for women and no more than nine teaspoons (150 calories) for men.
 If you have diabetes or pre-diabetes, it will be important to limit starchy carbohydrates in addition to sugar and eat a lower carbohydrate, higher fat diet.
 Everyone should limit processed food-like-substances and eat real whole foods with limited added sugars, including honey, maple syrup or coconut sugar.

-If you want to learn more about the problems with sugar or need help with reducing the sugar in your diet, stay tuned for my free on-line program later this month.
+If you want to learn more about the problems with sugar or need help with reducing the sugar in your diet, click here to sign up for my FREE 7-day sugar elimination challenge.
+To learn more about what to eat, read my post Ginger’s Food Rules.

 Source: Lustig, Robert, M.D., (2013) Fat Chance.
 New York: Hudson Street Press.